Applications

 Linera applications are structured using the familiar notion of Rust crate: the external interfaces of an application (including instantiation parameters, operations and messages) generally go into the library part of its crate, while the core of each application is compiled into binary files for the Wasm architecture.

-The Application Deployment Lifecycle
+The Application deployment lifecycle

 Linera Applications are designed to be powerful yet re-usable.
 For this reason there is a distinction between the bytecode and an application instance on the network.